Jacob Javits

-Early life
+Early life and education

-Javits was born to Jewish parents, Ida (née Littman) and Morris Javits, a descendant of the 17th-century rabbi Jacob Emden who was known as the Ya'avetz, which was later anglicized to Javits.
+Javits was born to Jewish parents, Ida (née Littman) and Morris Javits.
 Javits grew up in a teeming Lower East Side tenement, and when not in school, he helped his mother sell dry goods from a pushcart in the street and learned parliamentary procedure at University Settlement Society of New York.
 Javits graduated in 1920 from George Washington High School, where he was president of his class.
 He worked part-time at various jobs while he attended night school at Columbia University, then in 1923 he enrolled in the New York University Law School from which he earned his LLB in 1926.
 He was admitted to the bar in June 1927 and joined his brother Benjamin Javits, who was nearly ten years older, as partner to form the Javits and Javits law firm.
 The Javits brothers specialized in bankruptcy and minority stockholder suits and became quite successful.
-In 1933, Javits married Marjorie Joan Ringling, daughter of Alfred Theodore "Alf" Ringling of Ringling Brothers Circus fame.
+In 1933, Javits married Marjorie Joan Ringling, daughter related to Alfred Thedore "Alf" Ringling, one of the Ringling brothers of the Ringling Brothers Circus fame.
 They had no children and divorced in 1936.
-In 1947, he married Marion Ann Borris with whom he had three children.
-Deemed too old for regular military service when World War II began, Javits was commissioned in early 1942 as an officer in the U.S. Army's Chemical Warfare Department, where he served throughout the war and reached the rank of lieutenant colonel.
+In 1947, he married Marian Javits with whom he had three children.
+Deemed too old for regular military service when World War II began, Javits was commissioned in early 1942 as an officer in the United States Army's Chemical Warfare Service.
+Assigned as assistant to the chief of the Chemical Warfare Service, he served in the European and Pacific theaters, and in the United States.
+Javits attained the rank of lieutenant colonel before he was discharged in 1946, and he was a recipient of the Legion of Merit and Army Commendation Ribbon.

 Political career

 In his youth Javits had watched his father work as a ward heeler for Tammany Hall, and he had experienced firsthand the corruption and graft associated with that notorious political machine.
-Tammany's operations repulsed Javits so much that he forever rejected the city's Democratic Party and in the early 1930s joined the Republican-Fusion Party and The New York Young Republican Club, which was supporting the mayoral campaigns of Fiorello H. La Guardia.
+Tammany's operations repulsed Javits so much that he forever rejected the city's Democratic Party and in the early 1930s joined the Republican-Fusion Party and the New York Young Republican Club, which was supporting the mayoral campaigns of Fiorello H. La Guardia.
 After the war, he became the chief researcher for Jonah Goldstein's unsuccessful 1945 bid for mayor on the Republican-Liberal-Fusion ticket.
 Javits's hard work in the Goldstein campaign showed his potential in the political arena and encouraged the small Manhattan Republican Party to nominate him as their candidate for the Upper West Side's Twenty-first Congressional District (since redistricted) seat during the heavily-Republican year of 1946.
 Although the Republicans had not held the seat since 1923, Javits campaigned energetically and won.
-He was a member of the freshman class, along with John F. Kennedy of Massachusetts and Richard M. Nixon of California.
-He served from 1947 to 1954, when he resigned his seat to take office as New York State Attorney General.
+He was a member of the freshman class, along with John F. Kennedy of Massachusetts and Richard Nixon of California.
+He served from 1947 to 1954, when he resigned his seat to take office as Attorney General of New York.